Halloween has never really felt like a big event in Paris.

 Myth: There are no Halloween decorations in Paris

-Reality: True, you most likely will not see giant 20-foot tall inflatable ghosts or skeletons perched on rooftop terraces (although if you're on Ile de la Cité, walk over to #25 Place Dauphine, look up, and you may spot life-sized skeletons climbing up the side of the early 17th century building and even perched in a window).
+Reality: True, you most likely will not see giant 20-foot tall inflatable ghosts or enormous skeletons perched on rooftop terraces (although if you're on Ile de la Cité, walk over to #25 Place Dauphine, look up, and you may spot life-sized skeletons climbing up the side of the early 17th century building and even perched in a window).

 But if you look closely, many shop windows will feature a few Halloween decorations during October.